ricksteruk/aya_devnet_guide/prometheus_guide.md

 ![EnterURL](monitoring_assets/aya_grafana_template.png)

-`NOTE - If the data source is not connecting and the panels show "no data" you need to update to your new Prometheus source.`
+`NOTE - If the panels show "no data" you need to update to your new Prometheus data source.`

 `in this case edit a panel by clicking the 3 dots at the top right and choose Edit`
 ![EditPanel](monitoring_assets/edit_panel.png)